Masterpiece Stories

 Józef Simmler, The Death of Barbara Radziwiłł, 1860, National Museum in Warsaw, Poland.

 Józef Simmler painted The Death of Barbara Radziwiłł in 1860.
 It depicts the death of the infamous Queen Barbara of Poland.
 Barbara Radziwiłł was a Lithuanian noble whose great beauty caught the eye of King Sigismund II Augustus in 1543.
 She consented to become his mistress and enjoyed four years of luxurious bliss.
 However, the bliss soon ended.
-In 1547, Lady Barbara married King Sigismund II Augustus, and it caused a great scandal!
-It was not the correct protocol for a king of Poland to marry his mistress and especially when the woman was from the lowest rank of nobility.
+Lady Barbara married the king in 1547 and it caused a great scandal!
+It was not the correct protocol for a king of Poland to marry his mistress, especially when the woman was from the lowest rank of nobility.

 Józef Simmler, The Death of Barbara Radziwiłł, 1860, National Museum in Warsaw, Poland.
 Enlarged Detail of King Sigismund II Augustus.